mozilla/releasewarrior/releases/firefox-beta-48.0b6.md

 - Builder issues with windows during update verify `rm: cannot lstat `scripts/scripts/release/updates/chunked-verify.sh\': Permission denied` caused some UV jobs to rerun >40 times and many to fail outright
 - Windows update verify also failed to run on two machines after the reruns from previous issue due to timeouts during the purge of hg-shared repos (fx-team and m-c), reran.
 - BBB died ([Bug 1285410](https://bugzil.la/1285410)) due to some issue related to some of the windows update verifies (ran 50 total runs) BBB basically got confused because there was a rerun when it was trying to process an exception, so 'runs[-1]' didn't have a reasonResolved key... fixed by ignoring the key if missing.
+- Around the time of doing the human decision task completion, we had infra issues with cloudops, had to have oremj restart the ffxbld upload server.
+The reason this matters for the release at that point was Buildbot wasn't doing log uploads, and thus BBB wasn't recognizing that the jobs were finishing and would have died.
+Rail marked those tasks as complete before the world blew up again (or things started to re-run even though it was successful).
+Buildbot log uploads were restored to service shortly after and no data was lost.